SijieLuo/DACA-Net/README.md

 ### **LCD surface defect dataset**

 The surface defect dataset included three types of defects: oil, scratches and stains, with 400 images per defect type at a resolution of 1920×1080.
 The dataset is built and presented by Jian Zhang, Miaoju Ban (Open Lab on Human Robot Interaction, Peking University).
 To download the dataset, please visit: https://robotics.pkusz.edu.cn/resources/dataset/.
-Additionally, the training data for DACA-Net can be downloaded at:

 Samples